yaolubrain/DRL-AI/README.rst

 DRL-AI
 ============

-deep reinforecment learning(DRL) is an algorithm for AI agent to play against classic game environment that and distributed under the 3-Clause <License> license.
+Deep reinforecment learning(DRL) is an algorithm for AI agent to play against classic game environment that and distributed under the 3-Clause <License> license.

 The project was started in 2014 by a group in University of Helsinki as a reinforcement-related project.
 See the AUTHORS.rst file for a complete list of contributors.

 It is currently maintained by the team of initial contributors.